rc5409/Movie_Agent/readme.md

 # Movie Plot Retrieval Agent

 This project implements a semantic search system that retrieves the most relevant movie plot given a natural language query.
-It compares two retrieval paradigms:
+It compares these retrieval paradigms:

 - **Bi-Encoder (Sentence-BERT)**
     - Uses pretrained SBERT (all-MiniLM-L6-v2).